 Shipping and fulfillment

 We’re all familiar with super convenient shipping options like one-day, same-day or even “under 1-hour” delivery (i.e., offered by some of the grocery players operating a hyperlocal delivery model).
-There are also a few online/offline 'combinations' available, such as BOPIS (buy online, pick up in-store), BORIS (buy online, return in-store) and ROPO (research online, purchase offline).
+There are also a few online/offline “combinations” available, such as BOPIS (buy online, pick up in-store), BORIS (buy online, return in-store) and ROPO (research online, purchase offline).
 Again, B2C experiences are all about maximizing convenience for shoppers.

 Performance and speed

 B2B and B2C need high performance and speed for eCommerce but for different situations.
-While B2C companies need to stretch online capacity to handle high traffic spikes from seasonal events like Black Friday & co., B2Bs need to handle much larger SKU counts and order volumes that may reach hundreds of thousands of items, containing many attributes for each.
+While B2C companies need to stretch online capacity to handle high traffic spikes from seasonal events like Black Friday and co., B2B firms need to handle much larger SKU counts and order volumes that may reach hundreds of thousands of items, containing many attributes for each.
 When considering that product inventory across multiple warehouses changes frequently, it’s easy to see that processing so much data flow at a breakneck pace is crucial for digital interactions in B2B.

 Multi-site